Farm to School

 Curriculum

 We provide indoor and outdoor activities focused on sustainable agriculture and food systems tailored to your class size and needs.
 In addition to our taste tests in the cafeteria, our team offers cooking demonstrations in the classroom.
-Please reach out to our team if you are interested in incorporating any of these activities into your class.
+Please email our Farm to School Coordinator at hrion@rhnscny.org if you are interested in these activities in your class.

 If you are an educator looking to increase farm to school connections in your curriculum, please consider exploring the resources below and do not hesitate to reach out for additional information or guidance.